payshares-legacy/payshares-client/README.md

 gulp develop
 ```

-By default, your client will be running against the `stg` environment, which is connected to the stellar testnet.
+By default, your client will be running against the `stg` environment, which is connected to the payshares testnet.

 ## Testing against the production wallet and api services